DennohKim/celo-tutorials-101/Build a simple token swap app using Celo Composer  and 0x api.md

 ```

-### Set up types
+### Set up Types

-Create typings.d.ts file that will contain types used in the application.
+Create a `typings.d.ts` file that will contain types used in the application.

 ```tsx
 type Platform = {